RPA Was Built for Clicks. The AP Inbox Requires Comprehension.

 These tasks share a common trait: the input format is known, the steps are fixed, and the output is predictable.
 Vendor communication has none of these properties.

-Vendor inquiries and statement reconciliation require reading, reasoning, and responding.
-There is no predictable UI flow to automate.
+Vendor inquiries, statement reconciliation, and vendor master change requests all require reading, reasoning, and responding.
+None of them has a predictable UI flow to script.

 Vendor Inquiries